apache/skywalking-terraform/README.md

 ## Prerequisites

 1. Terraform installed
-2. AWS CLI set up with appropriate permissions
+2. AWS Credentials: Ensure your environment is set up with the necessary AWS credentials.
+This can be done in various ways, such as:
+  - Configuring using the AWS CLI.
+  - Setting up environment variables (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`).
+  - Using IAM roles with necessary permissions if you're running Terraform on an AWS EC2 instance.
+  - For more information on configuring AWS credentials for Terraform, see the [official documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration).
 3. A working knowledge of Terraform and AWS resources

 ## Instructions